 Two reasons why a lot of people consider moving to Texas is the low cost of housing plus the absence of state income tax.

-Texas has an average cost of living of 90.4, which is 9.60% lower than the U.S average.
+Texas has an average cost of living of 90.4%, which is 9.60% lower than the U.S average.
 Furthermore, sales tax rates here range from 6.25% to 8.25%.
 However, just like in other states with no state income tax, the property tax rates here are slightly higher at 1.94%.
 According to bestplaces.net, the average home cost in Texas is $184,900.
 That’s relatively lower if you compare it to New York, which is $282,000.
+Texas living expenses are generally much lower than the average.

-This continuous increase in housing costs in the other states, combined with the booming employment opportunities in Texas is what makes this state quite appealing to many people, especially for young families, Millenials and retirees.
+This continuous increase in housing costs, in other states, with the booming employment opportunities in Texas is what makes this state quite appealing to many people, especially for young families, Millenials and retirees.

 As a matter of fact, between 2005 and 2013, around 4.8 million people from all over the country have moved to Texas, according to the Texas Demographic Center.